florian-h05/openhab-conf/README.md

 #### Icons

 Most icons are from [Framework7](https://framework7.io/icons/).
-Sometimes, openHAB icons are used, e.g. for state representation.
+Sometimes, openHAB icons are used, e.g., for state representation.

 _Framework7_ icons normally use these sizes: